Admissions & Records Office

 - Students must be making satisfactory progress toward their educational goals.

-- Students must report all changes in their educational status, including adds and drops in class schedule, education plans, or Transfer Admission Guarantee (TAG) agreements, to MiraCosta's Veterans Education Office.
+- Students must report all changes in their educational status, including adds and drops in class schedule, education plans, or Transfer Admission Guarantee (TAG) agreements, to MiraCosta's Veterans Services Office.

-Continuing students should notify the appropriate staff member of their intention to continue the GI Bill prior to the end of each term to prevent interruption.
-Because not all classes are VA approved, students should have their classes reviewed by a counselor.
+Continuing students should notify the appropriate staff member of their intention to continue the GI Bill® prior to the end of each term to prevent interruption.
+Because not all classes are VA approved, students should have their classes reviewed by a Veterans counselor.

 Students changing their major must file the necessary paperwork and make a counseling appointment to update their education plan.
 It takes approximately 6 to 8 weeks to process a VA Education Claim.